aazaff/quantitativeFossils.R/README.md

 ##### taxonBetaContributions( )
 ````
 # Returns vector of each taxon’s contribution to beta diversity.
-# Be warned that if you are using a hierarchichal partitioning scheme # that this function *always* calculate between-sample beta,
+# Be warned that if you are using a hierarchichal partitioning scheme
+# that this function *always* calculates between-sample beta,
 # with sample being defined by your matrix.
-You must pre-aggregate samples # in the community matrix before you can calculate the beta # diversity of a higher level in the hierarchy.
+You must pre-aggregate samples
+# in the community matrix before you can calculate the beta
+# diversity of a higher level in the hierarchy.
 Written by S.M.
 Holland.

 # Parameter x is a community matrix of presence-absence data.